 Children often exhibit varying degrees of learning.

 A child’s ease in responding to language can give you clues to their development.
-As a parent, you will be the best to notice if they are understanding words or sentences.
+As a parent, you will be the best to notice if they understand words or sentences.
 When they say their first words and when they start to form sentences and chatter, even if it does not make sense at first.

 You can help your child build their vocabulary by playing with them and naming things.
 A time in a swing can be fun to count the swings as they happen.
 Everything you do, all the sweet talk and one-sided conversations you have with your child, add up to their learning.
 They are like little sponges and soak up your words, facial expressions, and mannerisms.